dsi-clinic/CMAP/README.md

     ```

 ### Slurm

 For more information about how to use Slurm, please look at the information [here](https://github.com/uchicago-dsi/core-facility-docs/blob/main/slurm.md).

-To run this repo on the slurm, after setting up your conda environment, you can use the following submit script to run a training loop:
+To run this repo on the Slurm cluster after setting up your conda environment, you can use the following submit script to run a training loop:
 ```
 #!/bin/bash -l
 #